 The standard enables businesses to integrate certain health and safety aspects through their respective Occupational Health Systems and ensures that specific requirements are met in order to be compliant with all relevant health and safety legislation.

 ISO 45001 certification provides the vital framework, structure and information that businesses need to improve their occupational health and safety performance in order to prevent workplace injury and health issues and improve the overall wellbeing and happiness of its employees.

-ISO 45001 is the international standard for Occupational Health and Safety which helps organisations to establish an effective OH&S management system which in turn allows them to better manage risks, prevent accidents and meet the legal requirements needed to keep their employees safe.
+ISO 45001 certification helps organisations to establish an effective OH&S management system which in turn allows them to better manage risks, prevent accidents and meet the legal requirements needed to keep their employees safe.

 Executing the requirements can be a challenging, time consuming and demanding process which is where JR Consultants can help.
 Our team are experts in ISO and provide businesses with the guidance, knowledge and advice the need to identify the objectives and processes they need to implement and address.

 Following the implementation of the required ISO 45001 standards, a certified body is required to perform an official audit which allows them to determine if the organisation is fully compliant with the requirements of the standard.
 If successful, the result is ISO 45001 certification or being ‘ISO 45001 certified.

 Certification lasts for 3 years and will be subject to mandatory audits every 12 months to ensure that the business remains compliant.
 At the end of the 3 years, the business will be required to complete a reassessment audit in order to become recertified to the standard.

 Please fill in the details below along with your message, and we’ll be in touch with you very soon.

 What are the Differences Between OHSAS 18001 and ISO 45001?